A-Person34/Bluetooth-Speaker/README.md

-Code for a Bluetooth speaker using an ESP32.
-This speaker includes volume up, volume down, and media buttons.
-There is also a way for the speaker to forget all possible connections if there is an error.
+10W Bluetooth Speaker with Custom PCB and Power Management

+This shows the code that corresponds to a portable Bluetooth speaker designed around a custom PCB using an ESP32.
+The ESP32 recieves audio over Bluetooth to the ESP32, amplifies the signal through a Class-D amplifier, and drives a single speaker.
+The ESP32 also recieves inputs from a volume up, voulume down, and media button for ease of use.